School of Media Arts Adjudication Process

 - Application Supplement Form

-- Students should then submit their portfolio work (with the Adjudication Form attached) to NYSSSA either digitally or by dropping off their portfolio at one of our adjudication sites.
+- Students should then submit their portfolio work (with the Supplement Form attached) to NYSSSA digitally.

 - In the area of 16 mm film or video, one to three short works may be submitted (on mini-DV, DVD or via email link to the applicants work on YouTube or Vimeo with any necessary passwords) that best represent your skills and aesthetic vision.
 The work must be clearly identified in terms of your role in the creation of the work.
 If you created the work with several students, you must clearly state what work you did on the film or video.

 - In the area of digital photography, students will engage in computer editing.
 Some darkroom experience is desired by not required.
 Your portfolio should include at least ten, but not more than twelve, individual photographs.
 Students may submit their work electronically via disk or flash drive (JPEG files are preferred).
 Please note that flash drives and disks will not be returned to students.

 - In the area of computer animation and intermedia, students should submit animations and computer based creative work.
 This includes web site design, game design, drawings, paintings, and/or graphic works created on computers and hybrid works involving some computer based component.
 Your portfolio should include at least five, but not more than fifteen, examples of works on disk, DVD, photocopy, or paper print.

 - In the area of electronic sound art, students should submit works they best feel demonstrate their artistic interest.
 Students should submit sonic compositions, and/or performance recordings.